dscho/pagefind-xkcd-demo/content/comics/2020-11-18-blair-witch.md

   "Are you concerned the witches won't breed in captivity?"
 "Honestly, we're more concerned that they WILL.
 We don't know what it involves, but our biologists theorize that it's 'harrowing.'"
 img: https://imgs.xkcd.com/comics/blair_witch.png
 ---
 [Megan is standing in front of a screen looking away from it at an audience off-panel.
 She is holding a stick, pointed at the chart behind her.
-The chart shows the stick figure from The Blair Witch Project.
+The chart shows the stick figure from *The Blair Witch Project*.
 Above is an unreadable line of text, and below are two smaller rectangles a smaller one above the other, the small seems to be empty, but there seems to be some kind of graph in the bottom one.]

 Megan: Other than the fake 1999 video, there have been no Blair Witch sightings in 30+ years.